 What is data modeling?

-Data modeling examples
+Data modeling concept examples

 Conceptual data modeling